mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

    integrity of its objects**.
 The methods in a well designed class ensure an object will never get into an illegal state.

-   We enable this through **information hiding** --- making the attributes private.
+   We partially enable this through **information hiding** --- making the attributes private.
 The only way to access private attributes is through the methods that are provided in the class definition.
    This protects the attributes from misuse.

+   (We must also be careful that our mutator methods never leave an object in an illegal state.
+This includes checking the arguments and the attributes.
+Recall how this was done in the ``deposit`` and ``withdraw`` methods.)

 .. note::
    In contrast to other programming languages like C++ and Java, Python only partially supports